- Handling a crossed record

 - in the files handled by the query (hModifyFile constant used in HExecuteQuery or HExecuteSQLQuery).
 In this case, the hWithFilter constant is automatically selected.

-Regardless of the runtime mode of query (with or without the hWithFilter constant), HCross can only be used on the single-file queries.
+Regardless of how the query is executed (with or without the hWithFilterconstant), the HCross function can only be used on single-file queries.

 - No record can be crossed in a query that is using the groups or aggregates.